rohi1703/ms-order-service/README.md

 - Fix the catch-all exception handler.
 It currently swallows the stack trace completely.
 A single `log.error("Unexpected error", ex)` would save hours of debugging.

 - Add Spring Boot Actuator for health checks, readiness/liveness probes.
 Essential if you're running in Kubernetes or behind a load balancer.

-- Add indexes.
-The `findByStatus` query will do a full table scan without an index on the `status` column.

 - fetching passwords, secrets from secret store or vault — The H2 console should definitely not be enabled in production.